 Students are informed of tornado and fire drill procedures early in the school year.
 These drills are practiced at selected intervals during the year.
-A. E. Phillips has a crisis plan which we follow in the event of an emergency.
+A. E. Phillips has a crisis plan which we follow in event of an emergency.
 In the event that students are forced to evacuate the school building, students will be walked to Memorial Gym or St. Thomas Catholic Church.
 Please listen to the radio for location and pick-up procedures.
-Email or text may be used.
+Email, text, and/or Remind app may be used.

-Inclement Weather
+Bad Weather

-In case of inclement weather, please listen to a local radio station for information on school closings.
-The director will send out a school-wide email and a text as soon as she is informed that school will be closed.
+In case of bad weather, please listen to a local radio station for information on school closings.
+The director will send out a school-wide email and a text via the Remind App as soon as she is informed that school will be closed.
 In reference to school closings, A. E. Phillips will adhere to the same decision as the Lincoln Parish Schools.
 If Lincoln Parish Schools are closed, we are closed.